enspirit/bmg-website/src/content/docs/reference/Operations/project.md

 ### Description

-Creates a new relation with a header whose attributes is a subset of that of the original.
+Creates a new relation with a heading whose attributes is a subset of that of the original.

 To understand the name, think of a three-dimensional object casting a shadow on a two-dimensional plane.
 The shadow preserves some of the object's shape.
 It is a *projection* of the three-dimensional object.
 In the same way, the `project` operation reduces the dimensionality of a relation.

 ### Requirements

-The specified attributes must be part of the input relation's header.
+The specified attributes must be part of the input relation's heading.

 ### Examples